-Table 1.1: Objective alignment with the Program, and Institution Mission Statements
+Table 1.1: Objective alignment with the Program, and Institution Mission Statements e.
+Elements of Strategic Plan

 Our academic strategic plan is based on our mission to be a student-centered department that prepares broadly educated, technologically proficient and highly productive citizens.